SriKrishna134/Gatherverse/README.md

 ## Using the Next js:

-• Implemented real-time updates, user search, and member management functionalities.
+• Implemented real-time updates, user search, and member management functionalities in high speed.

 ## Screenshot Of Web App:
 <img width="1408" alt="image"